Magical Taruruto: Supporting characters

-Honmaru's obese and ugly childhood bully whose grades are just as bad as his.
+Jabao is Honmaru's obese and ugly childhood bully whose grades are just as bad as his.
 Despite his weight, he is very muscular and has strong punches.
 He spends his time beating up Honmaru and often takes his anger out on him even when in the rare instances where he tries to help him.
 Over time, he becomes less dominant in power as new students keep overpowering him, which reveals his hidden cowardly nature.
 Despite his violent temper, he cares about his closest clasmates deep down.